francoiscabrol/gitmaster/README.md

 `gmaster help` list the commands:

 ```
-status  | Show the status of each repositories
+ | dump   Dump the list of repositories in the .gitmaster file
-fetch   | git fetch each repositories
+ | init   Clone all repositories defined in the .gitmaster file
-init    | Clone all repositories defined in the .gitmaster file
+ | fetch  Fetch each repositories
-pull    | git pull each repositories
+ | status Show the status of each repositories
-dump    | Dump the list of repositories in the .gitmaster file
+ | pull   Pull each repositories
-help    | Show this help
+ | help   Show this help
 ```

 Several commands can be executed in the same run.